 The impact of machine background events on the SVT performance has been studied by adding background hits to signal events according to the rates estimated using Full Simulation.
-Details on the estimates of the machine background events can be found in Section 6.6.
+Details on the estimates of the machine background events can be found in Section 6.2.
 Background hits may reduce the hit reconstruction efficiency, increase the effective hit resolution, and reduce the efficiency of pattern recognition for charged tracks, along with the increase of fake tracks.
 Most of the above effects have been included in our Fast Simulation assuming that the charged track pattern recognition algorithm will work with similar performance to the BABAR one, but fake tracks are not simulated.
-Hit efficiency of the readout chips used in the Fast Simulation studies can be found in Table 6.13 for the case of nominal background and with 5 times the nominal background.
+Hit efficiency of the readout chips used in the Fast Simulation studies can be found in Table 6.14 for the case of nominal background and with 5 times the nominal background.
 In Fig. 6.18 is reported the impact of the machine background events on the physics parameter Sfor the case of nominal background and with 5 times the nominal background rates.
 Background hits are rejected if they are not within a time window of $\pm 3\sigma$ ($\pm 5\sigma$) with respect to the time of the event.
+The values of the hit time resolution (σ) are reported in Table 6.7.
 The reduction of the sensitivity to S is quite limited with nominal background (< 3%) and is about 9% (14%) with 5 times the nominal background conditions when applying a $\pm 3\sigma$ ($\pm 5\sigma$) time window cut.